Chapter 3 : The Yule Ball, Part I

 After the vial had been emptied, Madam Pomfrey lowered it from my mouth, setting it gently on the bedside table.
 Within a few minutes, the pain in my head had lessened considerably, the room had stopped spinning, and energy flowed through my previously exhausted limbs.
 I felt my heartbeat slow, returning to its normal, steady pulse.

 “Feeling better?”
 Madam Pomfrey asked, scribbling a note on her clipboard.
 The page would surely be added to my extensive file, which was three times larger than that of your average seventh year student, even surpassing Sirius’ rather thick file.
-Now that
+Now that was an accomplishment.

 “Much,” I replied, finally regaining the ability to talk.
 I had bitten my tongue during my trip to the hospital wing.
 The metallic taste of blood filled my mouth as I shakily got to my feet.